Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _Typecheck_configuration:

 ``Typecheck`` **Checker**
 -------------------------
+:ref:`See the description of the checker itself <pylint.extensions.typecheck>`.

 --contextmanager-decorators
 """""""""""""""""""""""""""
 *List of decorators that produce context managers, such as contextlib.contextmanager.
 Add to this list to register other decorators that produce valid context managers.*